krz/krz.github.io/_posts/2023-07-06-intro-bayes.md

 categories: [r, bayes]
 ---

-Here is a possible introduction for a blog post on an introduction to Bayesian statistics:

----

 Bayesian statistics is a powerful and elegant framework for data analysis that allows us to incorporate prior knowledge, uncertainty, and learning from data into our statistical reasoning.
 In this entry, I will introduce the conceptual foundations of Bayesian data analysis and show how it can help us solve challenging problems that classical statistics may struggle with.